purpose¶

 it complements nicely what is doable with grids

-ex1 - default behaviour¶
+ex1 - default is row nowrap¶

 by default, direction: row, wrap: nowrap

-ex2 - wrap mode¶
+ex2 - flex-wrap: wrap¶

 identical except that we specify flex-wrap: wrap